microsoft/conversational-speaker/README.md

 ```

 ## AI
-To enable the conversation part, we send the user's spoken text into an OpenAI GPT-3 large language model with a little help from a prompt engine.
+To enable the conversation part, wthe user's spoken text is sent to an OpenAI GPT-3 large language model with a little help from a prompt engine.
 The prompt engine remembers a description of the AI, tracks previous inputs and responses, and adds any new responses to future interactions.
-For instance, here is a prompt that is sent to OpenAI if we were to first say "Hello.
+For instance, here is a prompt that is sent to OpenAI if one were to first say "Hello.
 How are you?"
 ```
 ### Computer is a friendly, intelligent person who is good at conversation.

 Human: Hello.
 How are you?
 Computer:
 ```
-The prompt design here is essentially asking OpenAI to complete the prompt or, in other words, what would Computer say here?
+This prompt design is asking OpenAI to complete the prompt or, in other words, what would Computer say here?
 If OpenAI were to respond with something like "Hello!
 I am doing very well.
 How about yourself?", then the prompt engine would remember that response and make sure to include it in the next prompt:
 ```
 ### Computer is a friendly, intelligent person who is good at conversation.